 At all times during the course of this event, MESA students, staff, advisors, and supporting family members should act in a professional and courteous manner.
 All judges' decisions are final.
 Staff, advisors, and parents shall not engage judges during the event.
+Students are responsible for interacting with judges as required.

-Contents
+Contents: